Deep Nets: What have they ever done for Vision?: Introduction

 \section{Introduction}

 In the last few years Deep Nets have enabled enormous advances in computer vision and the study of biological visual systems.
-But as researchers in these areas, we find ourselves having mixed feelings about them.
-On the one hand, we marvel at their successes and how they have led to amazing results on some real world tasks and, in academic settings, their performance on benchmarked datasets almost always outperforms alternative approaches.
-But, on the other hand, we are aware of their limitations and concern about the hype that surrounds them.
-Several recent papers \citep{DBLP:journals/cacm/Darwiche18, DBLP:journals/corr/abs-1801-00631} have critiqued Deep Nets from the perspectives of machine reasoning and cognitive science, arguing that though Deep Nets are useful as a tool they will need to be combined with alternative approaches in order to achieve human level intelligence.
-The nature of our research means that we interact with research faculty in many disciplines (cognitive science, computer science, applied mathematics, engineering, neuroscience, physics, and radiology) and the Deep Nets are a frequent topic of conversation.
-We find ourselves spending half the time criticizing Deep Nets for their limitations and the other half praising them and defending them against their critics (not infrequently we are confidently told that ``Deep Nets can never do xxx'' when we already know that they can).
-This opinion paper attempts to provide a balanced viewpoint on the strengths and weaknesses of Deep Nets for studying vision.
+But as researchers in these areas, we have mixed feelings about them.
+On the one hand, we marvel at their successes and how they have led to amazing results on some real world tasks and, in academic settings, they almost always outperform alternative approaches on benchmark datasets.
+But, on the other hand, we are conscious of their current limitations, aware of papers \citep{DBLP:journals/cacm/Darwiche18, DBLP:journals/corr/abs-1801-00631} which criticize them from the perspectives of machine reasoning and cognitive science respectively, and are concerned about the hype that sometimes surrounds them.
+The nature of our research means that we interact with research faculty in many disciplines (cognitive science, computer science, applied mathematics, neuroscience, engineering, physics, and radiology) and Deep Nets are a frequent topic of conversation.
+We find ourselves spending half the time criticizing Deep Nets for their limitations and the other half praising them and defending them against their critics.
+Not infrequently we are confidently told that ``Deep Nets can never do such and such'' (e.g., estimate 3D depth, classify objects in PASCAL without pre-training) when we already know that they have been shown to do so on benchmark datasets.
+This opinion paper attempts to provide a balanced viewpoint on the strengths and weaknesses of Deep Nets for studying vision, but the views expressed are our own and may not be representative of the computer vision community.
+Moreover, given the vast literature, the references are intended only as entry points into the literature and are far from being exhaustive.
+Our fundamental concern, as vision scientists and not as neural network researchers, is whether Deep Nets in their current form are sufficient to perform the vast set of visual tasks faced with the combinatorial complexity of natural images and, as we will argue, in light of the current limitations of how the community benchmarks performance.